 Book this Hotel

 We stayed in a Deluxe King Room which I requested be in a twin configuration which was no hassle to the staff.
-After my 10% rewards discount the rate came to $217.00 for one nights accommodation.
-This was the cheapest 3-4 star hotel I could find in the city for this night.
+My rate was $217.00 for one nights accommodation.
+You can check availability, pricing and book your next Sydney CBD stay on Booking.com where the best price is guaranteed.

 I would definitely recommend Rydges World Square to anyone after a place to sleep and spend a small to medium amount of time in.
 The location couldn’t be more perfect for exploring the city, there are enough facilities within to hotel to keep you happy and the customer service was among the best I have experienced in a hotel.
 I also loved the bar and will probably go there even if I am not staying in the hotel in future.